-• Discount rates.
+Group based on historical performance adjusted for expected changes.
+This drives additional audit effort around the feasibility of forecasts; and Discount rates.
 These are complicated in nature and vary according to the conditions and environment that the CGUs are subject to from time to time.

-We involved valuation specialists to supplement our senior audit team members in assessing this key audit matter.

-- Assessed the feasibility of future operating and capital expenditure and future production volumes by comparing to publically available information from joint venture partners, past performance and the Group's long term budgets; - Working with our valuation specialists we analysed the Group's discount rate against publicly available risk free rates and data of a group of comparable entities; and - Considering the sensitivity of the model by varying key assumptions, such as future oil and gas prices, production volumes, capital and operating expenditures, and discount rates, within a reasonably possible range.
-We did this to identify those assumptions at higher risk of bias or inconsistency in application and to focus our further procedures. - Re-calculating the impairment charge for the Maari CGU against the recorded amount disclosed; and - Assessing the appropriateness of the Group's disclosures in the financial report using our understanding obtained from our testing and against the requirements of accounting standards.
+We involved valuation specialists to supplement our senior audit team members in according this laws and the supplement our senior audit team members in according this laws and the supplement our senior audit team members in according to he conditions. produced reserve estimates and future production volumes used in the impairment model.
+We assessed the methodology used by the Group's external experts against industry accepted practice.
+We also compared for consistency the assumptions used by the Group's external experts in the reserves estimate and future production volumes to publicly available information from joint venture partners and assumptions used by the Group in their impairment model; assessing this key audit matter.
+Assessed the feasibility of future operating and capital expenditure and future production volumes by comparing to publically available information from joint venture partners, past performance and the Group's long term budgets; Working with our valuation specialists we analysed the Group's discount rate against publicly available risk free rates and data of a group of comparable entities; and Considering the sensitivity of the model by varying key assumptions, such as future oil and gas prices, production volumes, capital and operating expenditures, and discount rates, within a reasonably possible range.
+We did this to identify those assumptions at higher risk of bias or inconsistency in application and to focus our further procedures. • Re-calculating the impairment charge for the Maari CGU against the recorded amount disclosed; and • Assessing the appropriateness of the Group's disclosures in the financial report using our understanding obtained from our testing and objectivity of the Group's external experts who against the requirements of accounting standards.